 For a given \GFt{}-formula $\phi$ we denote by $\sigma_\phi$ the signature consisting precisely of the relation symbols used in $\phi$, with $S_1,\ldots,S_k$ denoting the special symbols in $\sigma_\phi$.
 We denote by $|\phi|$ the length of $\phi$ measured in a standard way, as the number of symbols used to write $\phi$; obviously $|\phi|\geq |\sigma_\phi |\geq k$.
 We denote by $\AAA_\phi$ the set of all atomic 1-types, and by $\BBB_\phi$---the set of all atomic 2-types over $\sigma_\phi$.
 Observe that $|\AAA_\phi|$ and $|\BBB_\phi|$ are at most exponential in $|\phi|$.

-We say that a special structure $\str{A}$ is {\em ramified}, if for every distinct special relation symbols $S, S'$ there are no two distinct elements $a,b \in A$ such that $\str{A} \models (Sab \wedge S'ab ) \vee (Sab \wedge S'ba)$.
-In \cite{ST04} it is shown that every satisfiable \GFtTG{}-formula has a ramified model.
+We say that a special structure $\str{A}$ is {\em ramified}, if for every distinct special relation symbols $S, S'$ there are no two distinct elements $a,b \in A$ such that $\str{A} \models (Sab \wedge S'ab ) \vee (Sab \wedge S'ba)$. \citeN{ST04} show that every satisfiable \GFtTG{}-formula has a ramified model.
 The constructions of our paper will imply that also every finitely satisfiable \GFt-formula with special guards has a ramified model; in particular distinct equivalence classes will have at most singular intersections.

 Below we introduce the crucial notions for this paper.
-They will be used in contexts in which a normal form formula $\phi$ is fixed and the letter $S$ will always denote a special relation symbol from $\sigma_{\phi}$.
+They will be used in contexts in which a normal form formula $\phi$ is fixed, the letter $S$ will always denote a special relation symbol from $\sigma_{\phi}$.